Pure Dimension and Projectivity of Tropical Polytopes: Introduction

 Since tropical convex sets also have the aspect of $\ft$-modules, it is natural to ask about their algebraic structure.
 In particular, one might ask whether important geometric and order-theoretic properties manifest themselves in a natural way in their algebraic structure as modules, and vice versa.
 If they do, this raises the twin possibilities of addressing geometric problems involving polytopes by the use of (tropically linear) algebraic methods and, conversely, using geometric intuition to provide insight into problems in tropical linear algebra.

 One of the most important properties in the study of modules is \textit{projectivity}; recall that a module $P$ is called \textit{projective} if every morphism from $P$ to another module $M$ factors through every surjective module morphism onto $M$.
 The main results of this paper characterise projectivity for tropical polytopes, in terms of the geometric and order-theoretic structure on these sets.
-Perhaps most interestingly, we obtain a direct connection between projective modules and the notions of dimension and pure dimension discussed above:
+Our most striking result gives a direct connection between projective modules and the notions of dimension and pure dimension discussed above:

 \begin{theorem} Let $X \subseteq \ft^n$ be a tropical polytope.
 Then $X$ is a projective $\ft$-module if and only if it has pure dimension equal to its generator dimension and its dual dimension. \end{theorem}